tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/c01-Templates.md

 By providing the GitRepository configuration to the ClusterSourceTemplate, you've given Cartographer the ability to create the resource and monitor its status.
 When Cartographer detects a change in the status, it can extract values.
 But... which values should it extract?

-Recall the value the you copied from the GitRepository resource status.
+Recall the value that you copied from the GitRepository resource status.
 It was found under `.status.artifact.url`.

 In order for Cartographer to extract the same value automatically, you need to provide the **path** to the value.